luisjaviercases/movies-nextjs-ts/README.md

 https://github.com/luisjaviercases/movies-nodejs-mongodb-api

-# Design

-To create this front, we used a responsive design made in Figma.

-You can see this design in the following link: https://www.figma.com/file/izvm1mmeGUZe3Wjka0SgZA/Movies?type=design&node-id=0-1&mode=design&t=Ds5iNrgckKPzkprX-0

 # NextJS app with JWT auth using Typescript

 NextJS application with JWT auth that shows movies and navigation between them, showing each details.
 Fully responsive and adaptable to different device sizes